flux-framework/rfc/spec_33.rst

 keys:

 queues.NAME.requires
-  (table) Specify queue-specific resource constraint(s) in RFC 31 format, that SHALL be added to the jobspec ``system.constraints`` attribute of all jobs submitted to this queue.
-If the jobspec already specifies constraints, then the queue-specific constraints SHALL be added with an ``and`` operator.
+  (array of strings) Specify queue-specific resource property constraints (RFC 31) that SHALL be added to the jobspec ``system.constraints.properties`` array of all jobs submitted to this queue.
+If the jobspec already specifies property constraints, then the queue-specific properties SHALL be appended (logical and).

 queues.NAME.policy
   (table) Specify policy fragments that apply only to this queue, using the